feideconnect/core-apis/docs/apigkadm.md

       "name": "testgk", "owner": {"id": "p:6fc96878-fdc5-4fc3-abfc-6fcc018ff0fc",
       "name": "Sigmund Augdal"}, "scopedef": null, "descr": "sigmund tester"}]

-Lists some public infomation about the registered api gatekeepers for clients to use when requesting permission.
+Lists some public information about the registered api gatekeepers for clients to use when requesting permission.

 ## Checking whether a gatekeeper id is already in use